 On moving to Bonita Springs in the Spring of 2017, he became aware of Grace Classical Academy.
 As his prior school in Raleigh is a Christian school that follows the Classical model of education, GCA was a natural fit.
 He joined GCA’s Board the following Fall.
 Dr. Raymond is married with two grown children and three grandchildren.
 He and his wife, Gillian, enjoy running, hiking, tennis, and golf.
-They attend St. Mary’s Episcopal Church in Bonita Springs.
+They attend First Presbyterian Church of Bonita Springs.

 Ryan Potter grew up in Naples and is now growing his family here.
 He is a local small business owner who loves utilizing his trade to help make this beautiful place we live even more appealing.
 When not working for Potter Homes, you can likely find Ryan playing soccer, cheering on the Gators, or spending time with his family at the beach.
 Ryan and his wife, Kristen, have four children, Peyton, Hadley, Emma, and Will.
 They are members at Center Point Community Church.
 Ryan has a vested interest in GCA, with his two oldest children attending as students.